The ads above are Google-sponsored.

-The Flexit was the brain child of Hannes Myburgh, an accomplished South African engineer and designer.
-His creation of the Flexit was a personal "hands-on" effort of dedication and devotion to his concept.
+The Flexit was the brain child of Hannes Myburgh, an accomplished South African engineer & designer.
+His creation of the Flexit was a personal "hands-on" effort of dedication & devotion to his concept.

 Production of the Flexit sidecar happened in 4 phases.
-In South Africa, Hannes Myburgh independently produced his original rough prototype as proof of concept of his design and then finalized the finished, fully functional design, including the unique electric canopy windshield cockpit enclosure system, and integrated disc brake.
-And though the numbers were few (perhaps 20 units), it was the beginning of a 3 continent, 20+ year journey.
+In South Africa, Hannes Myburgh independently produced his original rough prototype as proof of concept of his design & then finalized the finished, fully functional design, including the unique electric canopy windshield cockpit enclosure system, & integrated disc brake.
+And though the numbers were few, perhaps 20 units, it was the beginning of a 3 continent, 20+ year journey.

 With a fully developed articulated sidecar design, Hannes' next step was to take an example to a big international motorcycle show in Europe (1987?).
-When Peter Smith saw his first example of a Flexit at that show, he became both a fan and an advocate.
-Peter was instrumental in assembling a team of 3 men: Hannes Myburgh, Albert Engbers (of EZS), and Peter Smith, and fostered the idea of bringing the Flexit from Europe to the USA for its first serial production.
-A key stepping stone in this was the signing of a contract with California Sidecar (CS) for first mass production run of Flexits in 1989 and 1990+.
+When Peter Smith saw his first example of a Flexit at that show, he became both a fan & an advocate.
+Peter was instrumental in assembling a team of 3 men: Hannes Myburgh, Albert Engbers (of EZS), & Peter Smith, & fostered the idea of bringing the Flexit from Europe to the USA for its first serial production.
+A key stepping-stone in this was the signing of a contract with California Sidecar (CS) for first mass production run of Flexits in 1989 and 1990+.
 29 to perhaps 50 units were produced in this first commercial run of Flexits at CS.
-Smith, Engbers and Myburgh had a falling out with California Sidecar management and terminated their relationship with CS, which ended California Sidecar / Flexit production.

-Peter Smith stayed in California and started the Champion Sidecar Company (a traditional rigid sidecar maker that is still in business today).
-Engbers and Myburgh return to The Netherlands, and in 1991, restart Flexit manufacture at EZS, which continues through 1999.
-According Albert Engbers at EZS, 92 units were produced (including both left and right attach versions).
-[And according to one British source, of these 92 there are 12 left side attach Flexits that were sold in England, all sold through and distributed by the Watsonian Sidecar Company.
-And these were actually badged as Watsonian "Squires".
-[The exact numbers of "other" left side attach versions of the Flexit outside of the original South African made units is not known to me.]
+Peter Smith stayed in California & started the Champion Sidecar Company (a traditional rigid sidecar maker that is still in business today).
+Engbers & Myburgh returned to The Netherlands, & in 1991 restarted Flexit manufacture at EZS, which continued through 1999.
+According Albert Engbers at EZS, 92 units were produced (including both Left and Right attach versions).
+According to one British source, of these 92 there are 12 left side attach Flexits that were sold in England, all sold through & distributed by the Watsonian Sidecar Company.
+These were actually badged as Watsonian "Squires".
+The exact numbers of "other" left side attach versions of the Flexit outside of the original South African made units is not known to me.

-The former Flexit sidecar web site was shut down and sold in 2005.
-Albert and Hannes remain good friends, though due to his health, contact between them is sporadic.
+The former Flexit sidecar web site was shut down & sold in 2005.
+Albert & Hannes remain good friends, though due to his health, contact between them is sporadic.
 Hannes Myburgh still resides in Zelhem, the Netherlands (Holland), which is also the home of Albert Engbers and EZS sidecars.

-Hannes Myburgh really was the driving force behind the creation and production of the Flexit, especially in the last ditch effort at the end.
+Hannes Myburgh really was the driving force behind the creation & production of the Flexit, especially in the last ditch effort at the end.
 Once again Hannes was personally involved in the fiberglass work.
-With long-term recurrent exposure to Keotone (a solvent) and other fiberglass related chemicals he suffered internal organ and even (it is rumored) neurological damage.
+With long-term recurrent exposure to Keotone (spelling?) (a solvent) & other fiberglass related chemicals he suffered internal organ & even, it is rumored, neurological damage.
 It is said that Hannes Myburgh receives a disability income from the government of The Netherlands.
-I am told that Hannes has good days and bad days, and that he is getting better.
+I am told that Hannes has good days & bad days, & that he is getting better.
 I hope so.
 We all certainly wish him the very best.

 For the surviving Flexit owners, one of our biggest long-term worries is the unique polycarbonate Flexit windshield.
-Thankfully these are amazingly durable, and short of some sort of calamity, the need for windshield replacements is infrequent.
-Albert Engbers says that Hannes Myburgh still has (owns) the machine that he designed and built that made (blew) those windshields.
+Thankfully these are amazingly durable; short of some sort of calamity, the need for windshield replacements is infrequent.
+Albert Engbers says that Hannes Myburgh still has (owns) the machine that he designed & built that made (blew) those windshields.
 But in as much as Flexit production has ended, so has the Flexit windshield availability.
-(I know, because I tried to buy one at EZS when I was there in January, 2007.)
+(I know, because I tried to buy one at EZS when I was there in January, 2007).

-John further said: If there is more information out there, and/or a more complete history of the Flexit than this meager thumbnail sketch, I hope that you will share that information with me.
-I, for one, am interested to know the complete history of Flexit sidecars, and as accurately as possible.
+If there is more information out there, and/or a more complete history of the Flexit than this meager thumbnail sketch, I hope that you will share that information with me.
+I, for one, am interested to know the complete history of Flexit sidecars, and as accurately as possible."

 03/15/2008: Initial release